madschristensen99/PrivateRPC/README.md

 | `eth_call`            | If calldata is `createEscrow` → fake success; else forward            | `0x` / success  |
 | `eth_estimateGas`     | If calldata is `createEscrow` → fixed 200 k gas; else forward         | `0x30d40`       |

+All other standard Ethereum RPC methods are passed through transparently to the underlying Base-Sepolia node.

 ## 🔄 1Inch Microservice

 The 1Inch Microservice is the core component that powers PrivateRPC's drop-in Ethereum RPC replacement.
 It seamlessly intercepts specific JSON-RPC methods to enable private, gas-less, atomic ETH ↔ XMR swaps while maintaining full compatibility with existing dApps and wallets.

-### 🚀 Drop-in RPC Implementation

-The microservice implements a complete Ethereum JSON-RPC API that works as a transparent proxy between wallets/dApps and the actual Ethereum node.
-As described in the "How it works" section, it specifically intercepts and modifies these four critical methods:

-- **eth_getBalance**: Subtracts locked ETH in SwapCreator from the real balance
-- **eth_sendTransaction**: Intercepts transactions to SwapCreatorAdapter to trigger the atomic swap flow
-- **eth_call**: Returns fake success for createEscrow calls to maintain compatibility
-- **eth_estimateGas**: Returns fixed gas estimation for createEscrow operations

-All other standard Ethereum RPC methods are passed through transparently to the underlying Base-Sepolia node.

 ### 🔒 Atomic Swap Technology Stack